buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 ![double swing right](../../../../figures/ifcdoortypeenum-fig05b.gif)

 ### DOUBLE_DOOR_DOUBLE_SWING
-Door with two panels, one swings in both directions and to the right in the main traffic direction the other swings also in both directions and to the left in the main traffic direction.
+Door with two panels, one swings in both directions and to the right in the main traffic direction, the other swings also in both directions and to the left in the main traffic direction.

 > NOTE  Direction of swing (whether in or out) is determined at the <em>IfcDoor</em>.